How to add a DMARC record in cPanel Zone Editor

 2. In the Domains section, open Zone Editor.

-3. Find your domain in the list and click Manage, or the option to add a record.
+1. Find your domain in the list and click Manage.

-6. Leave the TTL at its default value (for example 14400), or use a lower one if you want the change to apply sooner.
+3. Leave TTL at its default value, or use a lower value if you want the change to apply sooner.

-7. In the record content field (TXT Data), enter a safe starter value: v=DMARC1; p=none; rua=mailto:postmaster@yourdomain.com
+4. In Record, enter a safe starter value: v=DMARC1; p=none; rua=mailto:postmaster@yourdomain.com

 How to verify the record